 We do not require the TOEFL or any other language exam as part of the application process.
 We will carefully review all application materials in order to determine if a student's English language proficiency is aligned with the level needed for our course and program offerings.

 Some classes may employ a writing exercise to assess student language proficiency on the first day of class.
 If, in our judgment, the student’s level of proficiency does not meet the minimum necessary for succeeding in the course or program of their choice, we may direct the student to a more appropriate course or program.

 Student applicants are encouraged to review our Financial Policies.
 Please note that there is a $50 international processing fee and a $75 health insurance fee required for all non-credit international students.
 The international processing covers various costs associated with foreign delivery of completion materials, I-20 documents and refunds where applicable as well as other costs associated with foreign bank fees, etc.

 International students are considered non-United States citizens or permanent residents of the United States.
-United States citizens living abroad are not charged the processing fee nor the health insurance, unless insurance is requested.
+United States citizens living abroad are charged neither the processing fee nor the health insurance fee, unless insurance is requested.

 For programs, courses, or combination of courses that require I-20 documentation, please ensure that you adhere to appropriate deadlines to submit application and immigration related materials:

 |If your course begins on:||Your complete application and immigration-related materials must be received by:|

 |June 24||April 26|